prabhjitsinghdev/Android-/Readme.md

 -manipulate the data to get the article ID's titles and URL
 -Then available to read using Webview
+-Apk uploaded to run on your android device
+-Requires Android 6.0 MM or higher to use
 -Screenshots available if you cannot install the apk